 Only accepted candidates will be copied into the final term base.
 Candidates you hide and don't accept will not be copied.

-▪Filtering: You can filter the list using the Filter text box.
-If you type a phrase in the text box, memoQ restricts the list to those candidates that contain the phrase you typed in.
-The text box can also be pulled down to select previous filters.
+- Filtering: You can filter the list using the Filter text box.
+If you type a phrase in the text box, memoQ shows only those candidates that contain the phrase.
+When you click the text box, the previous filter phrases appear.
 If you check the Only with TB result check box, the list will contain only those candidates that have one or more hits in the term bases used in the term extraction session.
-To access the Filter text box using the keyboard, press Ctrl+Shift+F.
+You can also press Ctrl+Shift+F to access the Filter text box.

-▪Hide/unhide shorter: Hides those candidates where the source term is part of the current candidate but shorter.
+- Hide/unhide shorter: Hides those candidates where the source term is a part of the current candidate.
 Hidden candidates are sorted to the end of the list.
 If the shorter candidates are hidden, this command uncovers them (it works like a toggle).
 Shortcut key: Ctrl+L.

 As you clean up the list, dropped, accepted, and unprocessed candidates may get mixed in the display.
 To tidy up the view, click the Re-sort now link, or press Ctrl+R: this will sort the list, so that the accepted candidates come first, the unprocessed candidates second, hidden candidates third, and dropped candidates last.
 The display jumps to the first unprocessed candidate.
 If you scroll up after re-sorting the list, you will find the accepted candidates.

 You have four ways to fill in the target cells for the candidates:

 - Typing it in: You can simply type one or more target-language equivalents (translations) in the target cell for a candidate.
 If you want to enter two or more translations, separate them with a semicolon (;).